 Harvard Business School Working Papers Collection

 A working paper summarizes original research in a narrow segment of a field of study, and is intended for publication within a period of one to three years.
-To find working papers:
+To find working papers by HBS faculty:

 - HBS Faculty and Research Web site—Working Papers